vit-lebediev/dwr-wp-plugin/README.md

 The description of a Robokassa shop transaction.
 Will be displayed in the list of operations in admin panel of the shop.

 * Force delete tables
-If this checkbox set, on deactivation of a plugin a table with all transactions will be deleted.
+If this checkbox is set, on deactivation of a plugin a table with all transactions will be deleted.
 **Warning!** A table holds all transaction history, and if lost, all statistics will be lost too!
 (Though transaction history could be viewed in the admin panel of the shop)